1909 Chinese provincial elections

 Elections were held in 21 of Qing China's 22 provinces, excepting Xinjiang.
+Non-provinces are marked in white.

 The Qing dynasty held its first set of provincial assembly elections from February to June 1909.
-Following a lengthy period of political turmoil and the failure of the 1898 Hundred Days' Reform, the constitutionalist movement gained approval from the imperial court and Empress Dowager Cixi in the aftermath of the Boxer Rebellion.
-Seeing local self-governance as a valuable initial step towards constitutionalism, the Qing Government approved the creation of provincial assemblies in 1907.
+Following a lengthy period of political turmoil which included the failure of the 1898 Hundred Days' Reform and the 1899–1901 Boxer Rebellion, the constitutionalist movement gained approval from the imperial court and Empress Dowager Cixi.
+Seeing local self-governance as a first step towards constitutionalism, in 1907 the Qing Government approved the creation of provincial assemblies.
 The following year, an indirect election system was outlined to fill these assemblies.
-They would be held in 21 of the country's 22 provinces; Xinjiang elections were postponed due to low rates of Chinese literacy.
+They were held in 21 of the country's 22 provinces; Xinjiang elections were postponed due to low rates of literacy in Chinese.
 Suffrage and candidacy was limited to a small population of wealthy men, most of whom were members of the scholar-gentry.
 Public attitudes towards the elections were generally apathetic, and corruption, fraud, and vote buying were common across the country.
 Turnout greatly varied between provinces and regions, but was generally low.

-The elected provincial assemblies were composed largely of constitutionalists, which were often divided between progressive and conservative wings.
-Some assemblymen were clandestine members of the Tongmenghui revolutionary organization, although firm numbers are unknown.
+The elected provincial assemblies were composed largely of constitutionalists, who were often divided between progressive and conservative wings.
+Some assemblymen were clandestine members of the revolutionary organization Tongmenghui.
 The assemblies agitated for a variety of economic and political reforms, which brought them into conflict with the provincial governors, who held veto power over the bodies.
-Before another set of elections could be held, the 1911 Revolution saw the collapse of the dynasty and the creation of the Republic of China.
+The assemblies participated in parliamentary elections, electing half of the members of the National Assembly.
+Before another set of elections could be held, the Qing dynasty collapsed in the 1911 Revolution and the Republic of China was founded.
 The first provincial elections under the new government were held in 1912.